-ck mark in the box that says what is true:

-MY FATHER IS ALIVE.
+MY OTHER CAREGIVER IS ALIVE.

-If his health was harmed in the pandemic, put a check mark here:
+If his or her health was harmed in the pandemic, put a check mark here:

-is addr essis
+caregiver's address is

-lis telep none number is
+or her t elephone number is

-)ne of th e best things I know and love about my father is
+e of the best things I know and love about my other caregiver is

+e of the

-One of th e best things I know and love about my father is
+e of the best things I know and love about my other caregiver isMY OTHER CAREGIVER DIED.

-One of th MY FATHER DIED.

-HERE'S A PICTURE OR DRAWING OF ME AND MY OTHER CAREGIVER OR FATHER
+HERE'S A PICTURE OR DRAWING OF ME AND MY OTHER CAREGIVER